Kelvinklein205/alx-low_level_programming/0x14-bit_manipulation/README.md

-his is a readme file
+This is a README file